Robin Winkler Clinic

 Please read the following information before referring:

-We regret to inform you that as of 29 September 2021, intake for all our neuropsychological assessments are closed until March/April 2022, as we have reached maximum capacity for our paediatric and adult neuropsychological assessment for this year.
-This decision will be reviewed in March/April 2022.
+We regret to inform you that as of 24 of May 2022, the intake for our Paediatric neuropsychological assessments will be closed till Oct 2022, as we have limited capacity for our neuropsychological assessment services this year.

 - Research projects